phac-nml/mikrokondo/docs/usage/configuration.md

     - mem_modifier: Specifies a high amount of memory for Unicycler to prevent a common spades error that is fairly cryptic.
 Do not alter this field unless doing pipeline development.
     - threads_increase_factor: Factor to increase the number of threads passed to Unicycler.
 Do not alter this field unless doing pipeline development.

+### Mob-suite Recon
+mob-suite recon provides annotation of plasmids in you data.

+- mobsuite_recon
+    - singularity: The singularity container containing mob-suite recon.
+    - docker: The Docker container containing mob-suite recon.
+    - **args**: Additional arguments to pass to mobsuite.
+    - fasta_ext: The file extension for FASTAs.
+Do not alter this field unless doing pipeline development.
+    - results_ext: The file extension for results in mob-suite.
+Do not alter this field unless doing pipeline development.
+    - mob_results_file: The final results to be included in the final report by mob-suite.
+Do not alter this field unless doing pipeline development.
+    - report_tag: The field name of mob-suite data in the final report.
+Do not alter this field unless doing pipeline development.
+    - header_p: Default is `true` and indicates that the results output by mob-suite contains a header.
+Do not alter this field unless doing pipeline development.

+## StarAMR
+StarAMR provides annotation of antimicrobial resistance genes within your data.
+The process will alter FASTA headers of input files to ensure the header length <50 characters long.

+- staramr
+    - singularity: The singularity container containing staramr.
+    - docker: The Docker container containing starmar.
+    - **db**: The database for StarAMR.
+The default value of `null` tells the pipeline to use the database included in the StarAMR container.
+However you can specify a path to a valid StarAMR datbase and use that instead.
+    - tsv_ext: File extension of the reports from StarAMR.
+Do not alter this field unless doing pipeline development.
+    - txt_ext: File extension of the text reports from StarAMR.
+Do not alter this field unless doing pipeline development.
+    - xlsx_ext: File extension of the excel spread sheet from StarAMR.
+Do not alter this field unless doing pipeline development.
+    - **args**: Additional arguments to pass to StarAMR.
+Do not alter this field unless doing pipeline development.
+    - point_finder_dbs: A list containing the valid databases StarAMR supports for pointfinder.
+The way they are structured matches what StarAMR needs for input.
+Do not alter this field unless doing pipeline development.
+Do not alter this field unless doing pipeline development.
+    - report_tag: The field name of StarAMR in the final summary report.
+Do not alter this field unless doing pipeline development.
+    - header_p: Indicates the final report from StarAMR contains a header line.
+Do not alter this field unless doing pipeline development.

 ### Bakta
 Bakta is use to provide annotation of genomes, it is very reliable but it can be slow.